Flesh & Blood (Into the Dark): Plot

 Kimberly goes online to research Propofol, a bottle of which she has found among her father's belongings.
 Discovering that it is an anesthetic and sedative, she becomes more convinced that her father is a killer.
 Meanwhile, Henry has located evidence of his daughter's snooping.
 Father and daughter become violent towards each other.
 Kimberly slashes Henry with a knife after he lunges at her.
 He chases and catches her, injects her with Propofol, and locks her in her room.
 She escapes her room, but not the house, and Henry catches her again after a chase in which they cause considerable damage to the house.

 Dr. Saunders arrives for her next session, and Henry warns Kimberly that if she says anything, someone will get hurt.
 He also sits in on the therapy session.
-When Kimberly goes to the kitchen to make tea, she puts Propofol in her father's cup and a slips a note ("Need Help, call 911") under Dr. Saunders'.
-The doctor notices the note as she's leaving, upon which Henry pulls her back into the house and kills her with a box cutter.
+When Kimberly goes to the kitchen to make tea, she puts Propofol in her father's cup and slips a note ("Need Help, call 911") under Dr. Saunders’ cup.
+The therapist notices the note as she's leaving, upon which Henry pulls her back into the house and kills her with a box cutter.

 Henry ties up Kimberly and confesses to his murders, but he blames Kimberly for the therapist's death.
 The Propofol kicks in, however, and he is temporarily knocked out.
 Kimberly is able to grab the box cutter and free herself.
 She calls the police officers, who instruct her to leave the home, but she cannot.
 Henry awakes and attacks Kimberly.
 Noticeably crazed, he pours gasoline throughout the home and sets it on fire.
 In the attic, Kimberly entices Henry into walking over a covered hole in the floor, and he tumbles below and is eventually consumed by the fire.
 Kimberly crawls out a window to escape the burning house and waits for the police to arrive.